Skip to content

 Profiles provide a way to alter the compiler settings.

 Scarb has 2 built-in profiles: dev and release.
-The profile defaults to dev if a profile is not specified on the command-line.
-In addition to the built-in profiles, custom user-defined profiles can also be specified.
+The profile defaults to dev if not specified otherwise.
+In addition to the built-in profiles, user can define custom profiles in the package manifest.
+Profile can be specified through the command line arguments, or with an environment variable.

-Profile settings can be changed in Scarb.toml with the [profile] table.
-Profile settings defined in dependencies will be ignored.
+Profile can be changed in Scarb.toml manifest within the [profile] section.
+Profiles defined in dependencies will be ignored.

 Overriding built-in profile properties